sodafoundation/documentation/content/community/contribute-blog/_index.md

 ## 4. Adding post excerpt

 The post excerpt is visible in the post listing page.
-This content is derived from the first 200 characters of the article immediately after the end of the front matter `+++`.
+This content is derived from the first 200 characters of the article immediately after the end of the front matter `+++` and end with `<!-- more -->`.
 For example:

 ```